Mertsukusu/bright-horizon-cucumber-bdd/README.md

-# Bright Horizons Automation Framework
+# Modern BDD Cucumber Test Automation Framework

 A Selenium WebDriver and Cucumber BDD framework for testing the Bright Horizons website.